 The audio clips often have different volume levels, so in order to create a balanced soundtrack, you have to adjust the volume of each audio track you intend to use in your projects.
-Filmora9 offers several different ways to adjust the volume of audio files quickly and effortlessly.
-Here’s how you can increase or decrease the volume of the audio clips in Filmora9.
+Filmora offers several different ways to adjust the volume of audio files quickly and effortlessly.
+Here’s how you can increase or decrease the volume of the audio clips in Filmora.

 1. Changing the Audio Volume of Entire Track

 This is probably the easiest and fastest way to adjust the volume of a video or an audio file in Filmora.
 After you import the file into a project you just have to add it to a certain position on the timeline.
 You can do this by simply dragging and dropping the file at the location on the timeline where you want the file to be placed.
 Click on the Add Track menu that is located in the upper left corner of the timeline and select the Big option from the Adjust Track Height submenu.

 Enlarging the video and audio tracks will enable you to see the audio volume line that is displayed over all clips that contain sound you add to the timeline.
 Click on the line and drag it upwards if you would like to increase the volume or drag it downwards if you want to decrease the volume of an audio or a video file.

 2. Applying the Fade In and Fade Out Effects to Change the Audio Volume Partially

 Once you add an audio clip to an audio track on Filmora’s timeline, you can adjust its volume from the Audio Editing panel.
 Double-clicking on an audio file will bring up the Audio Editing panel that contains Fade In and Fade Out sliders.
 Both sliders are going to be set to zero by default, so you just have to drag each of them to the right in order to create the Fade In or Fade Out effect.